 How to Shock Chlorinate and Sanitize your Water Well

 In this episode, I discuss how to shock chlorinate and sanitize your well with chlorine bleach.
-This is sometimes referred to as “shock chlorinate” because it uses a high dose of bleach to kill bacteria, eliminate odors and oxidize iron and other contaminants.
-I also go over why it is important to not add too much bleach, or too little bleach and other safety steps to follow.
+This is sometimes referred to as “shock chlorinate” because it uses a high dose of bleach to kill bacteria, eliminate odors, and oxidize iron and other contaminants.
+I also explain why it is important not to add too much or too little bleach and other safety steps to follow.

 What You’ll Hear in this Episode